Mike Webster: Pittsburgh Steelers

-At 6 ft 1 in and 255 lbs, he was selected in the fifth round of the 1974 NFL draft by the Pittsburgh Steelers.
-Webster served as a backup at center and guard for two years while being mentored by veteran center Ray Mansfield.
-He became the team's starting center in 1976, where he remained for 150 consecutive games.
+At 6 ft 1 in and 255 lbs, Webster was selected in the fifth round of the 1974 NFL draft by the Pittsburgh Steelers.
+He served as a backup at center and guard for two years while being mentored by veteran center Ray Mansfield.
+Webster became the team's starting center in 1976, where he remained for 150 consecutive games.
 He was the Steelers' offensive captain for nine years.
-That ended in 1986 when he dislocated his elbow, causing him to sit out for four games.
-The Steelers won Super Bowls IX, X, XIII, and XIV.
+That ended in 1986 when Webster dislocated his elbow, causing him to sit out for four games.
+The Steelers won Super Bowls IX, X, XIII, and XIV and holds the record for most Super Bowl championships by a center.
 Webster was honored as an All-Pro seven times and played in the Pro Bowl nine times.

-An avid weightlifter, Webster was known for playing with bare arms to keep opponents from grabbing his sleeves; as his techniques were primarily done to reduce holding calls, this eventually led to teams and athletic suppliers to gradually shorten the sleeves on football jerseys to the point that the sleeves were nonexistent and several teams jersey stripes (including the Steelers) no longer went around the sleeve and in many cases partially missing.
+An avid weightlifter, Webster was known for playing with bare arms regardless of the weather to keep opponents from grabbing his sleeves; as his techniques were primarily done to reduce holding calls, this eventually led teams and athletic suppliers to gradually shorten the sleeves on football jerseys to the point that the sleeves were nonexistent and several teams' jersey stripes (including the Steelers) no longer went around the sleeve and in many cases were partially missing.
 This would eventually spread to all levels of football.

 Kansas City Chiefs

 Webster became a free agent after the 1988 season.
 He was signed by the Kansas City Chiefs, who initially made him an assistant offensive line coach before allowing him to return as the starting center.

-Webster played two seasons in Kansas City before announcing his retirement on March 11, 1991, after a 17-year career with a total of 245 games played at center.
+Webster played two seasons in Kansas City before announcing his retirement on March 11, 1991 and hanging up the cleats after a 17-year career with a total of 245 games played at center.

 Retirement and legacy

-At the time of his retirement, he was the last active player in the NFL to have played on all four Super Bowl winning teams of the 1970s Steelers.
+At the time of Webster's retirement, he was the last active player in the NFL to have played on all four Super Bowl winning teams of the 1970s Steelers.
 At the time of his retirement, he had played more seasons as a Steeler than anyone else in franchise history (15 seasons), one season ahead of Terry Bradshaw and Hines Ward.
 Ben Roethlisberger tied Webster's record in the 2018 season, and broke it in 2019.

 Despite the Steelers ceasing officially retiring jersey numbers at the time of his retirement, Webster's No. 52 has not been reissued by the team since he retired in deference to his legacy with the Steelers.
 In 1999, he was ranked number 75 on The Sporting News list of the 100 Greatest Football Players.
 The football stadium at Rhinelander High School, his alma mater, is named Mike Webster Stadium in his honor.
 Webster was posthumously elected to the Wisconsin Athletic Hall of Fame in 2007.